zlatanvasovic/dotfiles/README.md

 Make `.emacs` file in your **home** dir

-Insert following code in that:
+Insert following code in that
 ```
 ;;; Lisp (SLIME) interaction
 (setq inferior-lisp-program "clisp")